Soliton interferometry with very narrow barriers obtained from spatially dependent dressed states

 Additional data related to the findings reported in this paper is made available by source \cite{data}.

-We thank A. Rakonjac, I. G. Hughes and S. L. Cornish for useful discussions.
+We thank S. L. Cornish, A. Guttridge, I. G. Hughes and A. Rakonjac for useful discussions.
 C.L.G. is supported by the UK EPSRC.
 This work made use of the Durham University Hamilton HPC Service.